-(3) Review by Presiden or Vice-Provost.
-The President or Vice-Provost in the case of student conduct hearings shall review so much of the material transmitted by the Hearing Board as he deems necessary.
-If the president or Vice-Provost is unable to reach a decision from the evidence and findings presented, the matter may be referred to the Hearing Board for further proceedings or deliberations.
+(3) Review by President.
+The President shall review so much of the material transmitted by the Hearing Board as he deems necessary.
+If the president is unable to reach a decision from the evidence and findings presented, the matter may be referred to the Hearing Board for further proceedings or deliberations.

 (4) Proposed Order.
-If the decision reached by the President or Vice-Provost concerning disposition of the case is adverse to any party other than the University, the President or Vice-Provost shall serve upon all parties a proposed order, including findings of fact and conclusions of law, and shall afford to each party adversely affected an opportunity to file exemptions and present argument to the President.
+If the decision reached by the President concerning disposition of the case is adverse to any party other than the University, the President shall serve upon all parties a proposed order, including findings of fact and conclusions of law, and shall afford to each party adversely affected an opportunity to file exemptions and present argument to the President.

 (5) Final Order.
-After exceptions and argument, if any, on the proposed order have been received and considered, the President or Vice-Provost shall prepare a written final order, accompanied by findings of fact and conclusions of law which may, in the President's discretion, be in the form of a narrative opinion.
+After exceptions and argument, if any, on the proposed order have been received and considered, the President shall prepare a written final order, accompanied by findings of fact and conclusions of law which may, in the President's discretion, be in the form of a narrative opinion.
 Copies of the final order and accompanying findings and conclusions shall be mailed to each party or, if applicable, to each attorney of record.

 Hist.: PSU 15, f. & ef.
 6-9-77; PSU 1-1988(Temp), f. & cert. ef.
 3-15-88; PSU 3-1988, f. & cert. ef.
-6-16-88
+6-16-88; PSU 2-2005(Temp), f. & cert. ef.
+7-7-05 thru 12-28-05; PSU 4-2005, f. & cert. ef.
+12-15-05